ovh/docs/pages/web/web-paas/languages-php/guide.en-ie.md

 ## FFI

 PHP 7.4 introduced support for Foreign Function Interfaces (FFI), which allows user-space code to bridge to existing C-ABI-compatible libraries.
-FFI is fully supported on $partner_full.
+FFI is fully supported on Web PaaS.

 Note: FFI is only intended for advanced use cases, and is rarely a net win for routine web requests.
 Use with caution.